List of Crazy Ex-Girlfriend characters: Trent Maddock

-Rebecca's classmate from Harvard, who she pretends is her fake boyfriend.
-After Valencia calls him to verify Rebecca's story, he begins to blackmail her into being his girlfriend.
+Rebecca's Harvard classmate, who has a romantic obsession with her.
+After Valencia calls him to verify Rebecca's story of him being her boyfriend, he begins to blackmail her into being his girlfriend.
 She sends him away, however, he comes back in season two, and Rebecca unknowingly takes his virginity.
 When he finds out about Josh and Rebecca's wedding, he stops the wedding by unleashing Rebecca's past onto Josh, which ultimately leads her to her suicide attempt.
 He returns again in season three, where he threatens to murder Nathaniel, sending cryptic messages such as, 'If I can't have you, no-one can'.
-Rebecca stops him by pushing off of a roof, leading her to get arrested for attempted murder.
+Rebecca stops him by pushing him off a roof, leading her to get arrested for attempted murder.